davep/braindrop/.posting/README.md

 Of course you will also have to have Posting itself installed.
-You will also need to have a `.env` file in the root of the repository directory, with `API_TOKEN` set it it -- this will be your own Raindrop API token.
+You will also need to have a `.env` file in the root of the repository directory, with `API_TOKEN` set -- this will be your own Raindrop API token.

 Eg: